-Insufficient Funds in the SDF to Address RSTF Shortfall.

-Similar to prior years, the Governor's budget assumes the SDF will transfer funds to address the annual RSTF shortfall.
-However, because of the steady depletion of the SDF fund balance, the SDF is projected to have insufficient dollars available to fully address the RSTF shortfall as well as all other regulatory and problem gaming costs.

-Redirection of General Fund Payments to Address RSTF Shortfall.
-To ensure full RSTF payments will be made, the Governor's budget proposes budget bill language authorizing the redirection of tribal General Fund payments to the RSTF.
-We estimate that this redirection will be approximately \$7 million in 2014-15.
+- $\checkmark$ - Insufficient SDF Funds to Address RSTF Shortfall in 2014-15.
+Similar to prior years, the 2014-15 budget assumed the SDF will transfer funds to address the annual RSTF shortfall.
+However, because of the depletion of the SDF fund balance, the SDF was projected to have insufficient dollars available to fully address the RSTF shortfall as well as the other regulatory and problem gaming costs funded by the SDF. - Redirection of General Fund Payments to Address RSTF Shortfall.
+To ensure full RSTF payments will be made, the 2014-15 budget authorizes the redirection of tribal General Fund payments to the RSTF.
+We estimate that this redirection will be approximately \$7 million in 2014-15 and that a similar amount will likely be needed in 2015-16. - Supplemental Reporting Language on SDF Expenditures.